henrythedev90/weather-app/README.md

 ## API Integration

-This app uses the OpenWeatherMap API for fetching weather data.
-To make it work, you will need an API key:
+This app uses the following APIs:

+- **OpenWeatherMap API** for fetching weather data

   1. Sign up for a free API key at [OpenWeatherMap](https://openweathermap.org/api)
   2. Add the key to your `.env.local` file as shown in the setup instructions

+- **Mapbox GL JS** for displaying interactive maps
+  1. Sign up for a free API key at [Mapbox](https://www.mapbox.com/)
+  2. Add the key to your `.env.local` file with the prefix `NEXT_PUBLIC_` as shown in the setup instructions

 ## How to Use